 Ben’s passion for history comes from a very personal connection.
 Four generations of his Edwards ancestors lived in Boston from 1700 to 1852.
-In April 1775 his fourth great grandfather, Benjamin Edwards, was a 10-year-old orphan living just down the street from the Old North Church when two signal lanterns were shown from its steeple and Paul Revere made his midnight ride.
+In April 1775 his fourth great grandfather, Benjamin Edwards, was a 10-year-old orphan living just down the street from Christ Church (Old North Church) when two signal lanterns were shown from its steeple and Paul Revere made his midnight ride.
 Ben lived with his uncle, a member of the Sons of Liberty, and toward the end of the American Revolution his older sister Sally Edwards married silversmith Paul Revere Jr., firstborn son of the famous patriot.

 Ben Edwards has been a resident of Boston for 15 years.
 He has served on the Board of Directors of the Paul Revere Memorial Association since 1999.
 When he’s not giving tours or developing products for Teach History, Ben is busy following the goal setting advice outlined in his children’s book as he pitches One April in Boston: The Gift of the Spyglass as a feature film or made-for-TV movie.
 You can learn more about that project here.